dodge-ttu/seedling-detector/README.md

 # seedling-detector

-Onging research relating to computer vision and cotton seedling detection.
+Research relating to computer vision and cotton seedling detection.